-Abortion Analogies
+reAbortion Analogies

-Abstract: Robert McFall suffered from aplastic anemia and needed life-saving bone marrow transplant from David Shimp.
-Shimp refused, McFall sued, and the judge ruled that McFall couldn’t use Shimp’s body.
-David Boonin infers fetuses likewise have no right to use the bodies of their mothers.
-However, if aplastic anemia is modified in three ways so it’s more akin to pregnancy, it provides no support for abortion.
-Make aplastic anemia a universal life-threatening condition, just as we all need gestation.
-Imagine donors naturally shed bone marrow as mothers naturally gestate, so no one is violently commandeered by police and their bodies invaded by doctors.
-Assume the only way for the unwilling bone marrow to stop shedding such tissue is to kill the recipient.

-A common strategy of abortion defenders is to elicit your response to a real or hypothetical case in which someone can survive only by commandeering your body as a life support system or as a source of transplantable tissues.
-The expectation is that your intuitive response will be that such a person has no right to so use your body without your permission.
-The lesson then drawn for abortion is that fetuses likewise don’t have a right to coopt the bodies of their mothers.
-Pregnant women can avoid such unjust intrusions even if it brings about the deaths of fetuses with moral status comparable to their own.
+A common strategy of abortion defenders is to elicit a response to a real or hypothetical case in which someone can survive only by commandeering another’s body as a life support system or as a source of transplantable tissues.
+The expectation is that the intuitive response will be that such a person has no right to so use another’s body without permission.
+The lesson then drawn for abortion is that fetuses likewise do not have a right to coopt the bodies of their mothers.
+Pregnant women can avoid such unjust intrusions even if it brings about the death of one or more fetuses with moral status comparable to their own.

 This was Judith Thomson’s strategy in the most fertile article ever written about unwanted fertility (1971).
-Thomson asks her reader to imagine that she is kidnapped and wakes up in the hospital attached to an ailing violinist who will need to use her kidneys for nine months until his own had recovered sufficiently for him to be safely detached.
-Thomson expects her readers to share her conclusion that pro-lifers are inconsistent if they maintain that it is just to refuse to support the violinist but unjust to lethally deny the fetus the use of a pregnant woman’s body.
+Thomson asks her reader to imagine that she is kidnapped and wakes up in the hospital attached to an ailing violinist who will need to use her kidneys for nine months until his own have recovered sufficiently for him to be safely detached.
+Thomson expects her readers to share her conclusion that pro-lifer individuals are inconsistent if they maintain that it is just to refuse to support the violinist but unjust to lethally deny the fetus the use of a pregnant woman’s body.
 Her article spawned one cottage industry constructing arguments that the analogy is flawed and another defending the argument as it is or modifying it so it can better serve its original purpose.

 David Boonin, arguably Thomson’s most prolific and ingenious defender, has published two books defending her approach (2013, 2019).
 The more recent substitutes the real legal case of Shimp v McCall for the fictional ailing violinist (2019).
 Robert McFall was dying from aplastic anemia and needed a bone marrow transplant from a compatible donor.
-His cousin David Shimp was the only known compatible donor but he refused.
+His cousin David Shimp was the only known compatible donor but he refused donation.
 McFall sued to obtain the bone marrow.
 Given Shimp’s unwillingness to donate, the police would have had to forcibly restrain him and doctors would have had to painfully invade his body and take the needed life-saving bone marrow.
 Judge Flaherty ruled that the state could not force Shimp to provide the bone marrow.
 Boonin expects his readers to agree with the judge that the state should not force Shimp to save a life, even that of a relative.
 Like Thomson before him, Boonin inferred that since people like McFall and the violinist lack a right to use another’s body to stay alive, then fetuses are not entitled to have their lives saved by using their mother’s body.
 Women have a right to abort if that is the only way they can cease to gestate the fetus.